Skip to content

 Google Keyword Planner Free, but requires a Google Ads account.
 Shows volume ranges (not exact numbers unless you're running campaigns).
 A good starting point.

 Google Search Console Your existing data — what keywords you already rank for.
 The "Queries" section in the performance report shows keywords you appear for in Google (even at distant positions).
-This is a goldmine of ideas.
+This is a goldmine of ideas — and the only source in this list that talks about your site rather than about the market.

 Google Autocomplete and People Also Ask Type a keyword into Google and see what it suggests.
 Autocomplete shows popular variations.
 People Also Ask — related questions.
 These are real keywords that people type.